Shop

 Creating and living both directions teaches us being in harmony with logic and emotions.
 We are all comfortable with old and at the same we want something new.
 And creating something new is possible only with the knowledge of heritage.
 We can use what have been invented to discover something new.
 The technology and evolution pushes us faster to undescovered.

-Ela Chroust
+Chroust Ela

 Ela Chroust is a Czech goldsmith and jeweller.
 The entire work of Ela Chroust is based on a combination of seemingly contradictory attitudes and a novel view of the essence of jewellery.
 She likes to cross the boundaries of styles and explore the possibilities of combining minimalism, exaggeration, punk and traditional elegance.